 In this sentence, why do we use the subject "Vous" twice?
 Is it incorrect to write it as "Vous pouvez garer ici" ?

-This relates to:Conjugate pouvoir in Le Présent (present tense) -
+This question relates to:French lesson "Conjugate pouvoir in Le Présent (present tense)"

 You use "vous" twice because "se garer" is a reflexive verb.

 The first "vous" is the subject and the second "vous" is the reflexive pronoun, literally:You can park yourself here.

 In French there exists a lot of reflexive verbs and some verbs which can be used either in a reflexive or a "standard" way.

 Kwiziq language super star

 Login to submit your answer